 This is mainly an abridged version of the author's earlier book The Historical Jesus, though it also includes some material from The Birth of Christianity, most notably the discussion of the crucifixion.
 As readers of the earlier books will know, Crossan's view of Christ is a naturalistic one, even though he is a Christian and is professor of biblical studies at DePaul University in Chicago.

 Crossan seeks throughout to place Jesus in his historical and sociological context as a first-century Galilean peasant.
 As in the earlier books, he describes Jesus as a kind of Jewish peasant Cynic.
 He admits that we cannot know what, if anything, Jesus knew about the Cynics, but he does not see this as important.
-The similarities are there, he says: both inaugurated populist movements; both were life-style preachers who put their teachings into practice; both used dress and equipment to symbolize their message dramatically.
+The similarities are there, he says.
+Both Jesus and Diogenes, the founder of Cynicism, inaugurated populist movements; both were life-style preachers who put their teachings into practice; both used dress and equipment to symbolize their message dramatically.
 But there are also differences: Jesus was rural, the Cynics urban; Jesus organized a communal movement, the Cynics followed an individual philosophy; and the Cynic symbolism included a knapsack and staff, whereas Jesus told his followers to carry no knapsack (often translated as "wallet") and no staff.

 Crossan dismisses most of the Gospel narrative of the Crucifixion and the events leading up to it as a dramatic fiction.
 In fact, he suggests, Jesus's first followers knew almost nothing about the details of what happened, and the description was written in order to make the story correspond to prophetic texts in the Hebrew Scriptures.
 There was no Joseph of Arimathea and Jesus's body was not buried in a tomb; crucified individuals almost never were.
 Instead, their bodies would be left on the cross or buried in a shallow grave where they would soon be dug up by waiting dogs.
 This is what would have happened in Jesus's case but "the horror of that brutal truth [was] sublimated by hope and imagination into its opposite."